Finn-DW/Trom-Games/CodeStyle.md

 ## The short version

 Make it readable and understandable.
+Use the `clang-format` supplied in this repo.

 ## The long version